Moses Mabhida Stadium

-The Moses Mabhida Stadium is a football stadium in Durban in the KwaZulu-Natal province of South Africa, named after Moses Mabhida, a former General Secretary of the South African Communist Party.
-It is a multi-use stadium.
-The stadium became a venue for several events, like bungee jumping, concerts, cricket, soccer, golf practice, motorsports and rugby union.
+The Moses Mabhida Stadium is a soccer stadium in Durban in the KwaZulu-Natal province of South Africa, named after Moses Mabhida, a former general secretary of the South African Communist Party.
+A multi-use stadium, it became a venue for several events, like bungee jumping, concerts, cricket, soccer, golf practise, motorsports and rugby union.

 It was one of the host stadiums for the 2010 FIFA World Cup.
 The stadium has a capacity of 55,500 (expandable up to 75,000).
 The stadium is adjacent to the Kings Park Stadium, in the Kings Park Sporting Precinct, and the Durban street circuit used for the A1GP World Cup of Motorsport.

 It includes a sports institute, and a transmodal transport station.

 History

 This newly built stadium is located on the grounds of the Kings Park Soccer Stadium, in the Durban sports precinct in the suburb of Stamford Hill.
 The stadium had the capacity to hold 62,760 spectators during the 2010 FIFA World Cup.
 Its design allows the stadium seating to be adjusted; 55,500 for local matches or up to 75,000 for events such as the Commonwealth Games.
 It has two permanent tiers of seating, a temporary third one was added for the World Cup.

 There are 120 corporate hospitality suites with 7,500 seats.